About

 Why You’ll Love These Cookies

-• Uses nutrient dense ingredients like almond flour and less sugar than a traditional gingerbread cookie recipe, but no one will ever know.
+• Less sugar than a traditional gingerbread cookie recipe, but no one will ever know.

-• They happen to be made gluten free and vegan friendly so if you’re looking for a holiday cookie to meet dietary needs, this might just be it!
+• Gluten free and paleo friendly for a holiday cookie to meet dietary needs!

-• Tapioca flour – Using tapioca flour will help hold the dough together.
+• tapioca flour – tapioca flour will help hold the dough together.
 I haven’t tested this recipe without it but arrowroot or cornstarch can be subbed.
 Coconut flour may also work, but I haven’t tried it.
 If using coconut flour, I’d only use 2 tablespoons here.

 How to Make Vegan Gingerbread